Richard W. Johnson: Later service

-Post war

-Johnson was mustered out of the volunteer service on January 15, 1866, and became provost marshal general of the Military Division of the Tennessee, and later acting judge advocate in various military departments.
-He resigned in 1867 with the rank of major, which grade by an Act of Congress (March 3, 1875) was changed to that of brigadier general.
+Johnson briefly served as Chief of Cavalry for the Military Division of the Mississippi before stepping down to command a division in General James H. Wilson's cavalry corps – where he fought at the Battle of Nashville.
+Johnson received a total of five brevet promotions for his battlefield performance, culminating with a major general's brevet in the Regular Army.
+Johnson was mustered out of the volunteer service on January 15, 1866.
+Johnson served as the Provost-Marshal and acting Judge Advocate of the Military Division of the Tennessee 1865-66 and had brief stints in the Department of the Tennessee and the Department of the Cumberland.
+Johnson retired from active service on 12 October 1867 as "Major-General (changed to Brig.-General, By Law of March 3, 1875) for disability from wounds received in battle."

+After his retirement, Johnson served as the Professor of Military Science at the Missouri State University from July 1868 to January 1869 and published military treatises and articles.

 He published A Soldier's Reminiscences in Peace and War (1866) and a Memoir of Major General George H. Thomas (1881).

 On December 6, 1865, Johnson was elected as a Veteran Companion of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States (MOLLUS), a military society of officers who had served in the Union armed forces during the Civil War.
 He was assigned MOLLUS insignia number 99.

 Johnson ran for Governor of Minnesota in 1881 as a Democrat, but lost to Republican Lucius Frederick Hubbard; he received about 35% of the vote.

 Johnson died on April 21, 1897, in Saint Paul, Minnesota, and is buried there in Oakland Cemetery.